thatgamemaker11/Game-console/README.md

+If you want to support this project you can [buy me a coffee!](buymeacoffee.com/Nbthegr8)
 > ## ⚠️ **THIS IS A WORK IN PROGRESS**
 > **I am actively working on this project and these steps are not accurate or finished.**